SmithsonianWorkshops/HydraResources/bio_regex.md

 ## Extracting information from a `GFF` annotation file

 A [GFF file](https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md) is used to annotate sequences.
 It is a tab-delimited text files with defined columns to describe to feature being annotated.
 Each row of the file is a different annotation.
-The last column (the 9th) is the `attributes` column contains additional information about the annotation that comes from the annotation pipeline that procuded the gff file.
+The last column (the 9th) is the `attributes` column, it contains additional information about the annotation that comes from the annotation pipeline that procuded the gff file.

 In this portion of a [NCBI gff annotation file](https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/300/575/GCF_000300575.1_Agabi_varbisH97_2/GCF_000300575.1_Agabi_varbisH97_2_genomic.gff.gz) for the [genome of the common mushroom *Agaricus bisporus*](https://www.ncbi.nlm.nih.gov/genome/?term=txid936046), the `attributes` column includes the NCBI IDs of the Genes that are annotated.
-These IDs are given as `Name=[Gene ID];`.
-Note: not all annotations types have this ID.
-For example, `Name=XP_006454979.1;`
+These IDs are given as `Name=[Gene ID];`, for example, `Name=XP_006454979.1;` Note: not all annotations types have this ID.

-How can we extract the IDs given after `Name=`?
+**How can we extract the IDs given after `Name=`?**

 Test string:

 From [NCBI gff annotation file](https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/300/575/GCF_000300575.1_Agabi_varbisH97_2/GCF_000300575.1_Agabi_varbisH97_2_genomic.gff.gz)

 ```